briceth/Qarote/docs/STANDALONE_DEPLOYMENT.md

-# RabbitHQ Standalone Deployment Guide
+# Qarote Standalone Deployment Guide

-This guide covers deploying RabbitHQ as a standalone, self-hosted application.
+This guide covers deploying Qarote as a standalone, self-hosted application.

 ## Overview

-RabbitHQ can be deployed in two modes:
+Qarote can be deployed in two modes:

 - **Cloud Mode**: Full SaaS deployment with all services mandatory
 - **Self-Hosted Mode**: Standalone deployment with optional services